-Ed Sheeran was born in February 1991 in Halifax, England.
-He began playing guitar at a young age and soon after started writing his own songs.
+Ed Sheeran is a singer/songwriter who began playing guitar at a young age and soon after started writing his own songs.
 When he was just a teenager, he moved to London to pursue his music, and his outpouring of creativity added up to several early EPs and hundreds of live shows.
 Drawing attention for his online performances, Sheeran hit No. 1 on the iTunes chart before he ever signed with a record label.
 Since signing with Atlantic, Sheeran has sold millions of records, had a song appear in the second installment of The Hobbit trilogy and won Grammys for hits like "Thinking Out Loud" (2014) and "Shape of You" (2017).

 Albums & Songs

 When Sheeran headed to the United States in 2010, he found a new fan in Jamie Foxx, who asked Sheeran to appear on his Sirius radio show.
 Soon after, in January 2011, Sheeran released yet another EP, his last as an independent artist.
 Without any promotion, the record reached No. 2 on the iTunes chart, and he signed on with Atlantic Records that same month.

 With Atlantic, Sheeran released his major debut studio album, +.
 An instant hit, the album sold more than a million copies in the United Kingdom in the first six months alone.
 Sheeran began co-writing songs with bigger artists, such as One Direction and Taylor Swift, and supported Swift on her 2013 arena tour.